Zoning Bylaw Update

 What happens now? when will the new bylaw be adopted?

-David E asked almost 3 years agoHi David,
+David E asked about 3 years agoHi David,

 The Bylaw received Third reading on December 7, 2021.
 Staff are awaiting approval from the province (Ministry of Transportation and Infrastructure) and once approved, then it will be brought back for Council to consider bylaw adoption.
 TalkRevelstoke has been updated now with this information.
 Thanks for the question!